Skip to main content

 Step 6: Run the experiment

 In Intempt's Experiments module, set up the A/B test for the headline or CTA variant the landing page skill flagged.
 Intempt uses CUPED variance reduction and sequential testing to reach statistical significance 40% faster than standard A/B testing.
-The experiment runs against the live segment.
 When a winner is confirmed, it rolls out automatically.

 Step 7: Measure in Analytics